SOI Tax Stats - IRS Data Book Glossary of Terms

 Average positions realized (Tables 29 and 30)—Represents the average number of full-time equivalent (FTE) positions actually used to conduct IRS operations.
 Excludes positions funded by reimbursements from other Federal agencies and private entities performed by these external parties.
-In contrast, IRS labor force counts in Table 31 (Internal Revenue Service Labor Force, Compared to National Totals for Civilian and Federal Labor Forces, by Gender, Race/Ethnicity, and Disability) represent the total number of persons, including full-time, part-time, and seasonal workers, employed during the fiscal year.
+In contrast, IRS labor force represents the total number of persons, including full-time, part-time, and seasonal workers, employed during the fiscal year.

-Business Systems Modernization budget activity (Table 28)—Funds the capital asset acquisition of information technology systems.
+Business Systems Modernization appropriation (Table 28)—Funds the capital asset acquisition of information technology systems.

 Chief Counsel (Tables 26 and 27)—The IRS Chief Counsel is appointed by the President of the United States, with the advice and consent of the U.S. Senate, and serves as the chief legal advisor to the IRS Commissioner on matters pertaining to the interpretation, administration, and enforcement of the Internal Revenue Code, as well as all other legal matters.
 Under the IRS Restructuring and Reform Act of 1998, the Chief Counsel reports to both the IRS Commissioner and the Treasury General Counsel.
 Attorneys in the Chief Counsel’s Office serve as lawyers for the IRS.
 They provide guidance to the IRS and to taxpayers on the correct legal interpretation of Federal tax laws, represent the IRS in litigation, and provide all other legal support the IRS needs to carry out its mission.